typesense/typesense-website/docs-site/content/26.0/api/analytics-query-suggestions.md

 We automatically set `--enable-search-analytics=true` and `--analytics-flush-interval=300` (every 5 minutes) in Typesense Cloud (more context in the section above).

+## Query suggestions

+You can capture the search queries that are happening in the system and use that to either track the popular queries or power an autosuggest feature with them.

-## Create a collection for aggregation
+### Create a collection for queries

 Let's first create a new collection to which search queries will be aggregated and logged to.